Documents to download

 • Once the Dean’s Office has approved your thesis, the ‘Avis de soutenance’ is issued to all members of your program, usually about a week ahead of the defence.
 You are responsible for announcing the thesis defence to your friends and colleagues.
 The defence will also appear on the Events page of the PhD School.
 For students from the Faculty of Medicine, the defence will also be announced in the agenda of the Faculty of Medicine.

 • Once the Dean’s office has approved your defence, your PI can download the ‘PV de soutenance’ from the student database.
-The Student Office (Faculty of Science) or the program coordinator (Faculty of Medicine) can also provide the ‘PV de soutenance’.
+The Student Office (Faculty of Science) or the program admin team (Faculty of Medicine) can also provide the ‘PV de soutenance’.

 1. The President of the Jury opens the session by introducing the candidate, the jury members, the thesis title, and the main steps of the defence.